Mesmaroth/discord-AkephalosBot/README.md

  - Custom sounds ready to be played, just drag and drop to the folder and your done.
  - Upload your sounds to the bot within discord.
  - Twitch/Hitbox, check if a user is streaming.
- - Purging messages or a channel.
+ - Purging messages or channels.
  - Admin controlled commands.
  - Clever Bot implemented, ask it anything.
 If you have any questions please ask them in my test Server: